0-6-6-0: Overview

 The 0-6-6-0 wheel arrangement was used mostly on Mallet locomotives, on which the engine units were mounted either in tandem or facing each other.
+Double Fairlies with the 0-6-0+0-6-0 arrangement were sometimes referred to as 0-6-6-0 despite both engine units pivoting.

 Usage

 Canada

 The only compound Mallets to operate in Canada were the R1 class 0-6-6-0 Vaughan design locomotives, with the cylinder ends of the engine units facing each other.
 The class was owned by the Canadian Pacific Railway and served on the Big Hill in British Columbia, which had a 4.1% grade.
 Five locomotives were built between 1909 and 1911.
 A sixth one was built, but it was a simple expansion Mallet with two sets of high-pressure cylinders.
 All the locomotives in this class were later converted to 2-10-0 types and were used as shunting and transfer engines in Montreal.

+China

+China had four 0-6-6-0 compound Mallet type locomotives built by the North British Locomotive Company in 1907 (Nos.
+21-24) for the Peking-Kalghan Railway.
+They were the first Mallets to be used in China.

 Germany

 The Saxon Class XV HTV was a class of goods train tank steam locomotive operated by the Royal Saxon State Railways, which had been conceived for hauling trains and acting as banking engines for routes in the Ore Mountains.
 The two CCh4v locomotives were built in 1916 at the Sächsischen Maschinenfabrik, formerly Hartmann.
 In 1925, the Deutsche Reichsbahn grouped them into their DRG Class 79.0.
 The locomotive was of unusual design with two fixed six-coupled engine units with a central double cylinder on each side, each with a high-pressure cylinder for the rear and a low-pressure cylinder for the front drive.